LeandroDiL/BandpassFilter-VHDL/README.md

 The tools used to reach the goal are :
 - Matlab : used to calculate coefficients of the lattice-ladder structure and to approximate coefficients
 - Simulink : used to simulate the filter and determine internal signals size
-- VHDL : used for testbench and for the implementation of the filter
+- Quartus Prime : used for testbench and for the implementation of the filter in VHDL
+- DE1-SoC board : used to test the effect of the digital filter on songs playback
 - Audacity : used to analize filtered signal spectre